-This declaration would tend to show that all prior agreements signed by the parties on the 25th June 2020 - including, therefore, the bills of exchange issued and delivered by applicant in terms of clause 2.3 of that same hire-purchase agreement8 - were no longer in effect and were superseded by the agreement and the bills of exchange drawn up and signed on the 1st December 2020.
-The Court observes that no express reservation appears to have been made in this latter agreement for the continued validity of the bills of exchange issued on the basis of the original hire-purchase agreement.
+This declaration would tend to show that all prior agreements signed by the parties on the 25th June 2020 - including, therefore, the bills of exchange issued and delivered by applicant in terms of clause 2.3 of that same hire-purchase agreement of exchange drawn up and signed on the 1st December 2020.
+The Court observes that no express reservation appears to have been made in this latter agreement for the continued validity of the bills of exchange issued on the basis of the original hire-purchase agreement and indeed, contrary to Christian Borg's assertion, it does not result from the subsequent agreement that the payments already effected for the vehicle that was not delivered to applicant, would be forfeited.
+In fact, no mention whatsoever of the payments already made by applicant in favour of the company, was made in the subsequent agreement.